NoDivide/astrum/README.md

 <a href=“#editing-groups”></a>
 ## Editing Groups
-You can also edit a group using the `—-group` option:
+You can also edit a group using the `--group` option:

-`astrum edit —-group branding`
+`astrum edit --group branding`

 ![](https://dl.dropboxusercontent.com/u/251342/astrum-gifs/astrum-edit-group.gif)